How collaborating with Simul compares to Sharepoint

 Name versions & add comments

-Simul allows you to name versions and add comments (I.e. ‘Added results section’) which makes it easier to navigate previous versions and find what you need.
+Simul allows you to name versions and add comments (I.e. ‘Added results section’) which makes it easy to see not just what changed, but why it changed.

 An easier way to fix conflicts

 When multiple copies of a document exist, Sharepoint provides no way to merge them.
 Simul does.

 Due to Sharepoint’s shortcomings, it’s likely that someone will create and work in their own copy of a document at some stage (likely because the original was ‘checked out’ and they couldn’t access it).